KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Zenetism teaches that the world is not a stage.
 It was never meant to be walked through without reverence.
-The trees, the rivers, the winds, the stone—
+The trees, the rivers, the winds, the stone —
 these are not lifeless forms beneath our feet,
 but **expressions of pattern,**
 living contours of the sacred field.